Businesses can't function without confidential information.

 the communication contained confidential information in the circumstances of the communication.

 So, the duty arises when the information has been imparted in circumstances imposing an obligation of confidence: in such a way that secrecy was to be maintained.

 Methods of Receipt

-Confidential information can be received in a number of ways.
-Provided the information was protected as confidential information, the duty of confidentiality arises when:
+Confidential information can be received in any number of ways.
+Provided the information was protected as confidential information, a obligation of confidence arises when:

 - the receiver was told that information was confidential before they received it

 - a reasonable person would expect a duty of confidentiality to exist, such as: